 Link.
 Command linking is supported.
-A Link bit set to 1 (one) indicates that the Initiator desires an automatic link to the next command upon successful completion of the current command.
-After successful completion of the current command, the Target will return a status of INTERMEDIATE and will then send one of the two messages defined by the FLAG bit described below.
+A Link bit set to one (1) indicates that the Initiator desires an automatic link to the next command upon successful completion of the current command.
+After successful completion of the current command, the Target will return a status of INTERMEDIATE and will then send one of the messages defined by the FLAG bit.